 As the United States positions fresh military assets near the Korean peninsula and reports emerge that China has positioned 150,000 troops at the border of North Korea, there appears to be a strong shift away from the longstanding policy of secretly opposing reunification of the two Koreas supported by factions within the West and China.
 This policy was outlined in paid speeches Hillary Clinton gave to Goldman Sachs in 2013 which were released by Wikileaks in late 2016 during the presidential election.
-The record gives an interesting glimpse into a policy which has now been all but totally reversed by political developments over the past several years.
+The record gives an interesting glimpse into a diplomatic trend which has now been all but totally reversed by political developments over the past several years.

 I. The U.S. Has Historically Opposed Korean Reunification In Secret

 The Goldman Sachs speeches focused on economic and financial issues.
 However, they also showed a foreign policy approach now totally altered by geopolitical changes in China, the United States and the Koreas themselves.
 In the first of a series of three speeches, Clinton made an substantial revelation: the United States has secretly opposed Korean reunification, since such a development would result in South Korea becoming dominant economically and politically.

 The speech further mentioned that the United States opted instead to maintain a balance with North Korean leadership, keeping the peninsula in a state of political flux.
 The death of Kim Jong-il and his son Kim Jong-un’s assumption of power changed this equilibrium, however.
 Clinton’s speech in 2013 revealed an already heightened level of annoyance with the new leader’s willingness to seek confrontation not just with traditional enemies such as South Korea, Japan and the United States but also their strongest ally, China.

 II.
 Xi Jinping Has Reined In Support For A Belligerent North Korea